Kiflice sa sirom (cottage cheese crescent rolls)

 STEP 6: Bake the rolls at 350 F or 180 C for about 15-20 minutes until they get a golden color.

-🥐 Kiflice taste absolutely the best while they are still hot.
+Cottage cheese rolls taste absolutely the best while they are still hot.

 Storing and reheating

-These tasty kiflice rolls can be stored in an airtight container for up to 3 days or maybe even a day more in the fridge.
-But.
-They are so delicious and so tasty when freshly baked, that it will be almost impossible to store them for more than a day.
+These tasty cottage cheese rolls can be stored in an airtight container for up to 3 days or maybe even a day more in the fridge.

-Kiflice can be frozen for up to a month in a plastic bag or an airtight container.
 Thawing them at room temperature and reheating them in the oven or microwave before serving will return the heavenly smell to your kitchen and unforgettable taste to your table.

-Can I freeze kiflice before baking?
+Can I freeze cottage cheese rolls before baking?

 Whenever you wish to use them, prepare a baking sheet covered with parchment paper, thaw them at room temperature and let them rise before baking.